3 Requests That Are Slowing Down Your Creative Team (and Easy Fixes)

 The fix: Teams outside of the creative department need to be enabled to reformat the organization’s brand assets, quickly and on-the-fly.
 With a digital asset management system, users can convert JPGs to PNGs, word documents to PDFs, Mp4s to MOVs, and more – all in any resolution they need!
 Never again will creatives need to waste their time on these small changes.

 For certain use cases, cropping capabilities can also help reduce requests considerably.
 With an easy-to-use cropping solution, teams are able to make quick dimension and size changes without needing to ask a designer for help.
 For example, social media teams can quickly crop a single image to meet the optimal dimensions for each social channel.

 All too often, the creative team is relied on to make insignificant updates to pieces of content.
 Whether it’s updating the contact information on a business card or changing a logo on a brochure, a significant amount of a creative’s time can be spent on activities that don’t drive much business value.

 More often than not, these requests come because the other individual lacks the technology that’s needed to make the changes themselves.
-And with good reason – Adobe creative software can run anywhere from $10 - $30 per month.
+And with good reason – creative software can run anywhere from $10 - $30 per month.
 Multiply that by every person in the office, and it becomes very pricey.
-This challenge also increases ten-fold for people that don't have a high level of design expertise and education.
-While it’s not a perfect solution, it makes more financial and efficiency sense to keep this software to the creative team.
+This challenge also increases tenfold for people that don't have a high level of design expertise and education.
+While it’s not a perfect solution, it makes more financial and efficient sense to keep this software for the creative team.

 The fix: Teams need the ability to make simple changes to branded content, without relying on the creative team.
 Template editing software, like PrintUI, enables creative teams to provide other teams with customizable templates – all without putting a significant dent in your budget.
 These templates don’t require any design expertise and are incredibly easy to use.